 Never pour household chemicals, paint, lawn care products or automotive fluids into the storm sewers.
 Instead, use natural cleaning supplies when possible, return unused medications to your local pharmacy and take leftover paints and chemicals to the hazardous waste disposal facility.
 Reducing the use of lawn care chemicals, and picking up pet waste will also help protect our waterways.

-For proper chemical disposal instructions, see the Hazardous Waste section in Recycling/Special Diversion at the City of Kingston’s website.
+For proper chemical disposal instructions, see the Hazardous Waste section on the City of Kingston’s website.

 Additionally, the wastewater treatment process is designed specifically to treat domestic sewage and human waste.
 It is not designed to treat the huge variety of chemicals that are present in other day-to-day products.
 You should never dispose of materials like oils, pesticides, paints and cleaning products down a drain or your toilet.